Sumona-Mitra/customer-churn-analysis/README.md

 This project analyzes telecom customer churn using SQL and Power BI to identify key drivers such as contract type, tenure, and monthly charges.
 The goal is to help improve customer retention through data-driven insights.

-## 📌 Project Overview

-This project analyzes customer churn behavior to identify key factors driving customer attrition and provides actionable insights to improve customer retention.
-The analysis uses **SQL for data processing** and **Power BI for visualization**.

 ## 🎯 Business Problem

 Customer churn leads to revenue loss and impacts long-term business growth.